3C 298

 3C 298 is a quasar located in the constellation of Virgo.
 The redshift of the object is estimated to be (z) 1.436 and it was first discovered by astronomers in 1959 as an astronomical radio source.
-It contains a compact steep spectrum source (CSS) and is classified as radio-loud, with the source considered to be the most luminous known with a value of 1.4 x 10^{28} erg s^{-1}.
+It contains a compact steep spectrum source (CSS) and is classified as radio-loud, with the source considered to be the most luminous known with a value of 1.4 × 10^{28} erg s^{−1}.